-By age 50, as many as 7 out of 10 white women and 9 out of 10 black women will develop uterine fibroids—a type of noncancerous growth responsible for painful bleeding, anemia, and infertility.1
+By age 50, as many as seven out of 10 Caucasian women and nine out of 10 Black women will develop uterine fibroids—a type of noncancerous growth responsible for painful bleeding, anemia, and infertility.1

 Despite the commonness of this disease, its cause has eluded the scientific community—until now.
 Researchers are finding that molecular changes within a single uterine cell—specifically the extracellular matrix or ECM—may be the key to finding a cure for uterine fibroids.